South Coast (New South Wales): Transport

 The Illawarra Steam Navigation Company serviced the South Coast and Illawarra by ship transporting passengers and goods from the 1850s to the 1950s.

 The NSW TrainLink Illawarra railway line services Berry before it terminates at Bomaderry, situated approximately 123 km south of Sydney on the northern side of the Shoalhaven River.
 Bus services operate to locations south of Nowra.

 Merimbula Airport and Moruya Airport are the region's main two airports which provides daily domestic flights to Sydney and Melbourne that are operated by Rex Airlines.

 The South Coast region is traversed by the Princes Highway which links Sydney and Melbourne by the coast, but is longer than Hume Highway which is the direct route between the two cities.
 The region is a reached from Canberra to the west by the Kings Highway.

 Road linkages north to Sydney were only completed in the second half of the twentieth century when the Clyde River was bridged at Batemans Bay in 1956.
 Before that a punt was used to cross the river.
 The bridge at Narooma had been completed in 1931 and was the first major bridge constructed on the Princes Highway by the Main Roads Board as part of its efforts to develop the Princes Highway which had been opened in 1920.

+Media

+Radio stations that broadcast to the region are: